-To receive financial assistance, you must:
+To receive financial assistance, you must have the following:

-- 1. Usually, have financial need; - 2.
-Be a U.S. citizen or eligible noncitizen; - 3.
-Have a social security number; - 4.
-If male, be registered with the Selective Service (if applicable); - 5.
-If currently attending school, be making Satisfactory Academic Progress; - 6.
-Be enrolled as a regular student in any of the school's eligible programs; - 7.
+- 1. Usually, have financial need - 2.
+Be a U.S. citizen or eligible noncitizen - 3.
+Have a social security number - 4.
+If male, be registered with the Selective Service - 5.
+If currently attending school, be making satisfactory academic progress - 6.
+Be enrolled as a regular student in any of the school's eligible programs - 7.
 Not be in default on any federally-guaranteed loan; - 8.
-Have a high school diploma or its equivalent, have completed homeschooling at the secondary level as defined by state law or qualify for admissions under the Ability to Benefit Grandfathering Policy.
+Have a high school diploma or its equivalent; have completed homeschooling at the secondary level as defined by state law.